-North Korean leader Kim Jong-un this week authorized a nuclear attack against the US, raising tensions in Washington and across the globe.
+North Korean leader Kim Jong-un on Thursday authorized a nuclear attack against the US, raising tensions in Washington and across the globe.
 Kim's announcement comes a day after the Pentagon announced plans to deploy an advanced missile defense system to Guam, in a "precautionary" attempt to safeguard American interests in the region.

 The US began conducting military exercises in South Korea last month, in a move that prompted Kim to issue threats of retaliation against American bases in Guam and Japan.
 According to the Department of Defense, it's this provocation that triggered the Pentagon's latest deployment.